Okmedia-LLC/opencart-custom-category-product/README.md

 # Custom Category Product OpenCart Module

 ## Overview
-The CustomCategoryProduct OpenCart Module is a custom add-on designed for the OpenCart e-commerce platform.
+The Custom Category Product OpenCart Module is a custom add-on designed for the OpenCart e-commerce platform.
 It allows administrators to manage individual product categories, offering enhanced control over product organization and display.
 Using this module, you can add the title, sub-heading, image, description and also the products belonging to the selected category etc. to any position of your site with the desired design. you can demonstrate.

 ## Features
 - **Custom Category Management:** Easily create, modify, and delete custom categories.